List of largest fish: Subclass Chondrostei

 The largest species is the beluga sturgeon (Huso huso) of the Caspian and Black seas, the only extant bony fish to rival the massiveness of the ocean sunfish.
 The largest specimen considered reliable (based on remains) was caught in the Volga estuary in 1827 and measured 7.3 m and weighed 1,474 kg.
-The slightly smaller kaluga (Huso dauricus) or great Siberian sturgeon has been weighed reliably up to 1,140 kg (Berg, 1932) and a length of 5.6 m.
-The North American white sturgeon (Acipenser transmontanus), is unverified to 907 kg (more likely to 700 kg) and 6.1 m, with multiple fish verified at 500 kg and 4 m.
-Chinese (A. sinensis) reach 500 kg and 5 m, European oceanic (A. sturio) 400 kg, and the Russian sturgeon (A. gueldenstaedtii) reach 115 kg respectively.
-Atlantics (A. oxyrinchus oxyrinchus) with a weight of 360 kg and Baikal sturgeons (A. baerii) at 210 kg are also considerably large.
+The slightly smaller kaluga (Sinosturio dauricus) or great Siberian sturgeon has been weighed reliably up to 1,140 kg (Berg, 1932) and a length of 5.6 m.
+The North American white sturgeon (Sinosturio transmontanus), is unverified to 907 kg (more likely to 700 kg) and 6.1 m, with multiple fish verified at 500 kg and 4 m.
+Chinese (S. sinensis) reach 500 kg and 5 m, European oceanic (Acipenser sturio) 400 kg, and the Russian sturgeon (Huso gueldenstaedtii) reach 115 kg respectively.
+Atlantics (A. oxyrinchus oxyrinchus) with a weight of 360 kg and Baikal sturgeons (Huso baerii) at 210 kg are also considerably large.
 These fish are sometimes called the largest freshwater fish, but sturgeons spend a great deal of time in brackish water and switch back and forth between saltwater and freshwater environments in their life cycle.
 Also included in this order are the paddlefish and the Chinese paddlefish (Psephurus gladius), which is now officially recognised as extinct by the IUCN (as of July 2022), is also a very large fish.
 Reportedly, fisherman as recently as the 1950s have caught paddlefish measuring up to 6.7 m in total length, although no specimen greater than 3.1 m has been scientifically measured.
 The weight of the Chinese paddlefish is reportedly 300 to 500 kg.